isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/From Government Hill to Fort Canning Hill.md

 ### **Becoming Fort Canning**

-Fort Canning was built on the site of Government House on an excavated plateau, and was completed in 1861.
-It was named after Viscount Charles John Canning, Governor-General and First Viceroy of India from 1856 to 1862.
+Fort Canning was built on the site of Government House.
+Named after Viscount Charles John Canning, Governor-General and First Viceroy of India from 1856 to 1862, it was completed in 1861.
 The fort was constructed to protect Singapore from a possible sea attack and to maintain security in the town.

 -----